patching...

 • Council adopted the 2012 Comprehensive Plan, a document four years in the making that lays out a vision of the borough over the next decade and beyond.
 To review the plan, visit the borough website, where it can be found broken into small, manageable chunks.
 (Chapter Two is a to-do list for the borough, according to Cecilia Oswald, one of the plan's authors.)
 The council approved the plan, allowing for small corrections to be made—for example, removing the photo of a certain borough employee...

-• Termination of police chief—After being relieved of his duties last week and replaced by an acting chief, former Police Chief Michael McMahon was officially terminated.
+• Termination of police chief—After being last week and replaced by an acting chief, former Police Chief Michael McMahon was officially terminated.
 The council gave some context and explanation for its decision to remove McMahon.

 • Trash and recycling contracts awarded, schedule maintained—After considering multiple vendors and the possibility of switching to a once-weekly pickup schedule, council decided to stick with Republic Services for twice-weekly trash pickup and Charles Blosenski for weekly recycling.
 Both were awarded two-year contracts.
 [See correction note below.]